 - Pain that extends into the shoulders or arms

 - Weakness of the shoulders, arms, hands or legs

 - Burning, tingling or numbness in the arms or hands

 As we age, our cervical discs degenerate, but some people will experience more symptoms than others.
 If you suffer from chronic pain and your condition does not responded to non-invasive treatments, you may be a candidate for cervical total disc replacement.
 During the procedure, the damaged or diseased cervical disc is removed and replaced with an artificial disc.
 Compared to conventional anterior cervical discectomy and fusion (ACDF), in which the cervical vertebrae are fused together once the damaged cervical disc is removed, cervical total disc replacement removes the source of pain while also maintaining the motion between the vertebrae.

 Minimally invasive surgery, also known as laparoscopic surgery, has been used to treat many kinds of back and spine conditions.
 Using a small telescope, surgeons are able to insert a long surgical instrument into a small incision to perform surgery.
-Minimally invasive surgery patients enjoy faster recovery and shorter hospitalization than with traditional open surgery.
+Patients who undergo minimally invasive surgery generally experience faster recovery periods and shorter hospitalization than with traditional open surgery.
 Many back and spine surgeries can also be performed as robot-assisted, minimally invasive surgeries.
 The surgeons at Texas Health Center for Diagnostics & Surgery, perform a wide variety of routine and complex surgical procedures using the da Vinci® Surgical System.

 As we age, our cervical discs degenerate, but some people will experience more symptoms than others.
 If you suffer from chronic pain and your condition does not respond to non-invasive treatments, you may be a candidate for cervical total disc replacement.
 Let the surgeons at Texas Health Center for Diagnostics & Surgery help you find relief from pain and regain mobility.